 Emergency braking is only possible for the synchronous servo, Lean, torque, and synchronous linear motor types.

-An edge change for the release override signal (source: F06) is expected in the Switch on disabled, Ready to switch on, and Switched on states (E48) so that the brake is released.
+A rising edge for the release override signal (source: F06) is expected in the Switch on disabled, Ready to switch on, and Switched on states (E48) so that the brake is released.

 The reference is deleted (186).